rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/1_outline_submitted.md

-“I’m excited to share my new course...”
+"I'm excited to share my new course..."